-The RAP provides temporary housing to Project Affected Households (PAHs) if they can't move within the mandated three-month notice period and need shelter until they complete the construction of their permanent homes.
+The RAP provides temporary housing to Project Affected Households (PAHs) who cannot move within the mandated three-month notice period and need shelter until they complete the construction of their permanent homes.
 The project has so far constructed 14 housing units, but none have been occupied yet.

-All the PAHs who have been compensated have completed their permanent homes and resettled
+All the PAHs who have been compensated have completed their permanent homes and resettled.